-- Learn and competently perform the fundamental camping skills of finding a campsite, setting up a shelter, and cooking with a camp stove. - Accept personal responsibility for remaining adequately hydrated, fed, and properly dressed as needed to maintain health and to be able to avoid environmental injuries such as hypothermia, heat illness, sunburn or frostbite.
+1. Learn and competently perform the fundamental camping skills of finding a campsite, setting up a shelter, and cooking with a camp stove.

+2. Accept personal responsibility for remaining adequately hydrated, fed, and properly dressed as needed to maintain health and to be able to avoid environmental injuries such as hypothermia, heat illness, sunburn or frostbite.

-- Perform, after being instructed, the above activities independently in cooperation with course mates without direct instructor supervision. - 4) Move about the campsite in order to attend classes, attend to toileting needs, and contribute to camping tasks as necessary. - 5) Live in a physically demanding, remote backcountry environment for the uninterrupted period of the course length, which can range from one to four weeks or more.
+3. Perform, after being instructed, the above activities independently in cooperation with course mates without direct instructor supervision.

+4. Move about the campsite in order to attend classes, attend to toileting needs, and contribute to camping tasks as necessary.

+5. Live in a physically demanding, remote backcountry environment for the uninterrupted period of the course length, which can range from one to four weeks or more.
 Conditions of this environment may vary from cold (below minus 20° F) to hot (above 90° F) depending on course location and season and may include, but is not limited to, rain, snow or hail, uninterrupted sun and/or wind, or the absence thereof.
-The remoteness is such that it may require at minimum 1-day's travel, but perhaps in excess of 1 week's travel, to reach the nearest road head and advanced medical care. - 6) Section 2 lists the EEG specific to different course types or activities.
-All students must satisfy the EEG listed in section one and the EEG in section two that are specific to the course type.
+The remoteness is such that it may require at minimum 1-day's travel, but perhaps in excess of 1 week's travel, to reach the nearest road head and advanced medical care.